ExaScience/elprep/README.md

 ### Using .bam or .cram

-elPrep uses SAMtools for compression and decompression of .bam and .cram files.
+elPrep by default uses SAMtools for compression and decompression of .bam and .cram files.
 When the user specifies the input or ouput to be in .bam or .cram, a call to SAMtools is generated to compress or decompress the data.
 The SAMtools and elPrep commands are connected via unix pipes to avoid generating intermediate files.

 For example, when the user executes the following elPrep command: